RamonMeffert/epistemic-group-gossip/theory/this-project.markdown

 (2021)^[ram21], replacing the definition given in van Ditmarsch et al.
 (2017)^[dit17].
 Note that, as we intend to update this structure as specified below, it isn't necessary to define a conversion from an _arbitrary_ (i.e. not initial) gossip state to a corresponding knowledge structure.

-### Updating knowledge

-We intend to use action models[^dit08] to update our knowledge structures when a group call occurs.
-At this point, we have not yet defined how this will work.

 ## References